Three questions after abortion and one after miscarriage

 It really is important that we are as honest as we can be with healthcare provider to assure they can actually do their jobs, but I absolutely hear your concerns.
 Be aware that overall, OB/GYNs are -- I'd say -- more likely to be supportive of all reproductive choices rather than less, since you're dealing with a group of people who are acutely aware of women's reproductive realities, but it's still not an invalid concern.
 No one wants to deal with judgment in their healthcare, and it's understandable to want to avoid it when you can.

 However, I think the best way to avoid that is just to choose good healthcare providers.
 Ultimately, no patient should ever even know their doctor's personal feelings in this regard unless you ask.
-I'll be frank and say that any OB/GYN who, whatever their personal feelings, cannot respect their patient's reproductive choices and history, is probably not a good doctor to see in the first place, since that's going to stand in the way of them doing their best for a lot of women.
+I'll be frank and say that any OB/GYN who, whatever their personal feelings, cannot respect their patient's reproductive choices and history, is probably not a good doctor to see in the first place, since that's going to stand in the way of them doing their best for a lot of people.

 You could see a healthcare provider you know is supportive of choice, either by seeing someone at a Planned Parenthood clinic, an independent women's clinic which also provides abortions (like the one I work at in Washington as well as working here) or by just asking by phone in advance of making an appointment if a provider respects all reproductive choices.